NHTSA ID Number: 10126052

 To View or Download this Document Click Here

-- Perfect Fitment: Our air suspension kit is designed to fit 1973-1987 Chevy/GMC Pick Up trucks C&R 10, 1500 (2WD only), 1969-2002 Dodge Pickup Trucks D&W 100, 150, 250, Ram 1500 (2WD, 4WD), Ram 2500, 3500 (2WD, 4WD), 1969-1996 **250 Under 8500 GVWR(4x2, 4x4), 1963-2010 **250 Over 8500 GVWR(4x2, 4x4), and 1969-2010 **350.
+/GMC Pick Up trucks C&R 10, 1500 (2WD only), 1969-2002 Dodge Pickup Trucks D&W 100, 150, 250, Ram 1500 (2WD, 4WD), Ram 2500, 3500 (2WD, 4WD), 1969-1996 **250 Under 8500 GVWR(4x2, 4x4), 1963-2010 **250 Over 8500 GVWR(4x2, 4x4), and 1969-2010 **350. - Heavy-Duty Load Capacity: Our air springs can handle up to 5000 pounds of load carrying, making it perfect for hauling heavy cargo or towing a trailer.

 - Easy Installation: Our air helper springs can be installed on most light trucks, RVs, and vans.
 The Ride-Rite and Sport-Rite Air Helper Springs are installed between the frame of the suspension, providing load support through the use of air pressure.